exponea/exponea-android-sdk/Documentation/IN_APP_MESSAGES.md

     ) {
         // Here goes your code
         // On in-app click, the button contains button text and button URL, and the interaction is true
-        // On in-app close, the button is null, and the interaction is false.
+        // On in-app close by user interaction, the button is null and the interaction is true
-    }
+        // On in-app close by non-user interaction (i.e. timeout), the button is null and the interaction is false }
 }

 ```